RafaelBarbosatec/bonfire/README.md

       constructionMode: false, // If true, activates hot reload to ease the map constructions and draws the grid
       showCollisionArea: false, // If true, show collision area of the elements
       gameController: GameController() // If you want to hear changes to the game to do something.
+      constructionModeColor: Colors.blue, // If you wan customize the grid color.
+      collisionAreaColor: Colors.blue, // If you wan customize the collision area color.
     );
   }
 ```